WebCapture SDK - FaceAutocapture and Liveness

 Endpoint

-This function creates a new session with the liveness parameters of the challenge as shown in the snippet:
+This function creates a new session with the liveness parameters of the challenge as shown in the snippet.
+The SESSION_ID will be defined inside location response header.

 Shell